lubozhan/openTSDB-client/README.md

 A Simple OpenTSDB Client
 ====================

 The OpenTSDB client is a Java library that simply implements the api for sending metrics and querying the OpenTSDB server.

-**NOTE** This project only implements the synchronized http api for /api/put? and /api/query, please feel free to fork and push a implementation pr if you like.
+**NOTE** This project only implements the synchronized http api for /api/put? and /api/query, please feel free to fork and push a implementation pr for other api if you like.

 ## Sending Metrics

 Sending metrics is done by using the MetricBuilder.
 You simply add a metric, the tags associated with the metric, and the data points.

-	HttpClient client = new HttpClientImpl("http://localhost:4242");
+    TSDBClient client = new TSDBClient("http://localhost:4242");

     MetricBuilder builder = MetricBuilder.getInstance();